Kamal-Ahmed/Data_Quality_Management_System_elements/README.md

 Source: https://www.dama-nl.org/wp-content/uploads/2022/05/A-Management-System-for-Data-Quality-DAMA-NL-v2.2-EN-1.pdf

 A Data Quality Management System consists of topics, which we have named "elements".
 Elements can be categorised as follows:
-1. strategic,
+1. Objective
-2. tactical,
+2. Strategic,
+3. Tactical,
-3. operational, or
+4. Operational, or
-4. uncategorised.
+5. uncategorised.

 ## Instructions for interacting with diagram
 * Hovering the mouse over a circle (node) reveals information about that node.